 “Construction firms can’t hire fast enough to keep pace with strong demands and the turnover that comes with having an aging workforce,” said Stephen E. Sandherr, the association’s chief executive officer.
 “It doesn’t help that federal officials are spending far more to encourage new workers to go to college instead of pursuing rewarding careers in construction.”

-View the metro employment , , and .
+View the metro employment data, rank, and top 10.